Rally Portfolio Manager Quick Start Guide

 If you need to transfer requirements from another system or document, you can import a portfolio to Rally.

 |Convert user stories||Assign multiple children|

-The Portfolio Kanban Board app provides you with a way to visualize the rank and progress of portfolio items.
-You may install the app on your dashboard or create a custom page that contains multiple boards and other information.
+Portfolio Kanbans visualize the value creation workflow at the Feature level, and track your governance and investment planning at higher levels.
+The Kanban displays the rank and progress of portfolio items, each column mapping to one of the portfolio item State values.
+You can also add the Portfolio Kanban app on your dashboard or create a custom page that contains multiple boards and other information.
 You can rank and compare new portfolio work with the app.

 See Design a Portfolio Kanban Board in our Coaching Corner.